tigermlt/blog/miscellaneous.md

         - configure the cluster to reschedule the instance on a new Node when needed
     - *kubectl get deployments*: list all the deployments
       - each deployment is running inside a Docker container on the node
+    - pods running inside Kubernetes are running on a private, isolated network.
+They are only visible from other pods and services within the same kubernetes cluster.
+    - kubectl can create a proxy that will forward communications into a cluster-wide, private network.
+      - *kubectl proxy*
+      - can make query to the proxy: *curl http://localhost:8001/version
+  - Viewing pods and Nodes
+    Pods:
+      - A pod is a kubernetes abstraction that represents a group of one or more application containers (Docker or rkt) and some shared resources for those containers for instance:
+        - shared storage, as Volumes
+        - networking, as a unique cluster IP address
+        - information about how to run each container
+      - each pod is tied to the Node where it is scheduled and remains there until termination or deletion.
+In case of Node failure, identical pods are scheduled on other available Nodes in the cluster.
+    Nodes:
+      - A Node can have many pods
+      - every Node at least run:
+        - Kubelet, a process responsible for communication between the Kubernetes Master and the Node.
+It manages the pods and the containers running on a machine
+        - A container runtime (like Docker, rkt) responsible for pulling the container image from a registry, unpacking the container and running the application
+      - troubleshooting with kubectl:
+        - kubectl get - list resources
+        - kubectl describe - show detailed information about a resource
+        - kubectl logs - print the logs from a container in a pod
+        - kubectl exec - execute a command on a container in a pod